Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 The focus of efforts will be on software that fits the software as a service (SaaS) business model, as that model lends itself best to the use of a native utility token.
 Many ideas are borrowed from [the Bancor whitepaper](https://github.com/Permissionless-Software-Foundation/token-liquidity/blob/master/docs/bancor-protocol-whitepaper.pdf), such as the concepts of token liquidity and forming a community that can self-fund through a native token.
 See [this video](https://youtu.be/LcbHTF3zCdI) for additional background.
 The *primary purpose of the token* is to <u>recognize</u> and <u>quantify</u> contributions by community members.

 The Foundation will fund development of SaaS open source software projects.
 The value of this software will be monetized through the burning of PSF utility tokens.
-The Foundation will manage projects with the goal of creating a positive-reinforcement cycle between developers, software, and the pseudo-stable utility token. **The primary business problem that the token-economic model solves is rewarding developers later in the business cycle.**
+The Foundation will manage projects with the goal of creating a positive-reinforcement cycle between developers, software, and the pseudo-stable utility token. **The primary business problem that the token-economic model solves is rewarding contributors later in the business cycle.**

-When the token is used to pay for software services, the tokens are burned, and BCH is captured in a special **token-liquidity** application, inspired by the Bancor whitepaper.
+When the token is used to pay for software services, the tokens are burned, and BCH is captured in a special [token-liquidity application](https://github.com/Permissionless-Software-Foundation/token-liquidity), inspired by the Bancor whitepaper.
 This application allows community members to exchange their tokens for BCH, providing perfect liquidity.
 The price of the token is loosely pegged to BCH through an adjustable exchange rate.
 The loose peg allows supply and demand dynamics to work naturally, but retards wild market swings.

 ## The Problem: Underfunded Open Source Projects<a name="problem"></a>
 Funding for open source software projects is a well studied and unsolved social problem, primarily due to the concept of [code rot](https://en.wikipedia.org/wiki/Software_rot) in modern software development.
 Rather than rehash or summarize the issue, interested readers should refer to this seminal work by Nadia Eghbal: